bennyficial/Bamazon/workflow.md

 ### Workflows
 1. `bamazonCustomer.js`
-User will first be shown a list of the available products for sale
+User will first be shown a list of the available products for sale and then be prompted to enter the ID of the product they wish to purchase
 ![Product List](/images/cust1.PNG?raw=true)

-    * User will then enter the ID of the product they wish to purchase
+    * User will then enter the amount of the product they wish to purchase
     ![Item ID](/images/cust2.PNG?raw=true)

-    * User will then enter the amount of the product they wish to purchase and ...

-        * if there is sufficient inventory
+        * If there is sufficient inventory
         ![Item QtyT](/images/cust3.PNG?raw=true)

-        * if there is not enough inventory
+        * If there is not enough inventory
         ![Alt QtyF](/images/cust4.PNG?raw=true)

 2. `bamazonManager.js`